June 26, 2021

 When called upon, surveyors can even provide expert testimony in court regarding surveying matters and verify the validity of a land survey.

 Trust Your Project’s Surveying Needs to the Experts at JBPro

-A land surveyor is a specially trained professional, adept at using innovative equipment, technical expertise, and an ability to thoroughly research and interpret information that impacts the integrity of your project.
-At JBPro, we offer a wide range of land surveying services, including those listed above, as well as platting, aerial inspection and imagery, and subsurface utility surveying.
+When hiring a land surveyor, you need a specially trained professional, adept at using innovative equipment, technical expertise, and thorough research to interpret information that impacts the integrity of your project.
 From the simple to the complex of your residential, commercial, or construction project needs, ensure that your project gets started the right way by relying on the skilled team at JBPro.
-You can request a survey here from either our St. Augustine or Gainesville land surveyors.
+You can request a survey here from any of our surveyors in North Central Florida.